VDA5050/VDA5050/VDA5050_EN.md

 >Figure 4 Pseudocode of an order.

 At a later point in time, the order is extended by sending an order update (see pseudocode in Figure 5).
-Note that the `orderUpdateId` is incremented and that the first node of the order update corresponds to the last shared base node of the previous order message, the stitching node.
+Note that the `orderUpdateId` is incremented and that the first node of the order update corresponds to the last base node of the previous order message, the stitching node.
 The other nodes and edges from the previous base are not resent.

 This ensures that the mobile robot can also perform the order update, i.e., that the first node of the order update is reachable by executing the edges already known to the mobile robot.